Your Employee and Family Assistance Program is a support service that can help you take the first step toward change.

 Some allergic responses to food are serious and even fatal, such as anaphylaxis.
 Anaphylaxis is a systemic reaction that involves many areas of the body including the respiratory tract and cardiovascular system.
 Symptoms usually occur within minutes of eating the offending food.
 Those with asthma, eczema and hay fever are at a greater risk.

-While people can be allergic to any food, the following foods account for 90 percent of all allergic reactions:
+While people can be allergic to any food, the following foods account for 90 per cent of all allergic reactions:

 Children are most likely to be allergic to eggs, milk, soy, wheat and peanuts.
 However, you aren’t necessarily allergic to a food forever.
 Allergies can change or be "outgrown" because they evolve as conditions in the body alter.
 They can worsen, but can also disappear.